DevEvil99/DevEvil-AI/README.md

 ## **Features**

 1. **Chat API**
-   A conversational AI model powered by xAI to generate intelligent and context-aware responses.
+   A conversational AI model powered by xAI or OpenAI to generate intelligent and context-aware responses.

 2. **Image Generation API**
    Generate images based on user prompts using the FLUX model.